lerna-lite/lerna-lite/README.md

 ```

 ## Installation
 Run the following commands to install Lerna-Lite in your project and/or install it globally by adding the `-g` option.
+If you are new to Lerna-Lite, you could also use Lerna-Lite [init](https://github.com/ghiscoding/lerna-lite/tree/main/packages/init#readme) command.

 | Command | Install         | Description | Included |
 |---------|-------------|-------------| ---------|